 Because of the lack of evidence for a direct causal relationship between dietary cholesterol and cardiovascular disease, the Dietary Guidelines Committee recently removed cholesterol as a nutrient of concern.

-Belief #2: Saturated fat is a “bad fat”
+Nutrition Myth #2: Saturated fat is a “bad fat”

 Saturated fat (which primarily comes from animal sources) has been blamed for many things.
 The thinking was that, because saturated fat was solid at room temperature, it would solidify in your arteries and cause heart disease (note: if your arteries are ever at room temperature you have some bigger issues than the amount of saturated fat in your diet).